prokod/gradle-crossbuild-scala/README.md

 ### Recommended cross building apply strategy

-This is especially true for multi module projects but not just.<br/>
+This is especially true for multi-module projects but not just.<br/>

 - Wire up your build scripts in the project in such a way that you are able to successfully build it for single scala version.